Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ---

 ### 🏘️📡🖧 DSS (Distribution System Service)
+_In High Scale or Enterprise WLAN Networking is not recomended to use IBSS Independent WLANs (like Ad-Hoc / Peer-to-Peer) because in this kind of enviorments can cost a lot of problems of RSSI & interference, the best practice is only allow Infraestructure (BSS or ESS) & make a policy in the enterprise stating that IBSS are not allowed || When analyzing, From DS & To DS bits can show us which kind of networks sorround us._
 - [Wireless LAN 802.11 Service Sets @ Wi-Fi Professionals](https://www.wifi-professionals.com/2019/03/802-11-topologies-aka-service-sets)
 - [8 Components of a 802.11 Wireless Service Set](https://www.cbtnuggets.com/blog/technology/networking/8-components-of-a-802-11-wireless-service-set)
 - [WLAN Basic Architecture @ CWNP](https://www.youtube.com/watch?v=QLqgmMFCKnU) _`video`_ <br><br>